JustasB/SwarmSight/AppendageTracking.md

 title: SwarmSight Antenna and Proboscis Extension Reflex Tracking Software
 ---

-# Insect Antenna and Proboscis Location Tracking
+# Insect Antenna Tracking Software: Free Software for Tracking Antenna Movements of Honey Bees, Bumble Bees, Crickets, Locusts, Ants, and Other Insects

-SwarmSight Antenna Tracking module will analyze videos of restrained insects, filmed from the top-down view, and provide the user with the antenna and proboscis tip locations for each frame of the video.
+The SwarmSight Appendage Tracking module will analyze videos of restrained insects, filmed from the top-down view, and provide the user with the antenna and proboscis tip locations for each frame of the video.
+The software:

+ 1. Tracks antenna movements in real-time (30-60 FPS)
+ 1. Has same or better accuracy than human trackers (consistent, fatigue-free performance)
+ 2. Is free, open-source, and easy to install (no command line or special setup needed)
+ 3. Does not require painting of antenna tips (head must be restrained)
+ 3. Does not require special equipment (average web camera and a Windows PC will do)

 Insect heads filmed from the top-down view can be analyzed by the software.
 Below is an example setup for filming a honey bee that is delivered an odor stimulus.
 The bee and its head is restrained from movement, and the camera is positioned above the head on a tripod.
 ![Experiment](Screenshots/experiment%20diagram.jpg)